 - Limits graft harvesting due to pulling of scalp in future procedures

 - Longer recovery time and painful procedure

 The first process involves a thorough assessment by LIASC’s hair transplant consultant or the hair restorative surgeon.
 A complete history of the patient is taken with background checks on possible influences such as hereditary causes, stress or disease-related hair loss.
 This is made through a physical examination of the affected scalp area itself, with an additional assessment of the density of hair in the donor area, which includes the back and side of the head.
 An important part of the process is the understanding of the patient’s own expectations from the treatment, the amount of hair he or she wants restored and the addressing of the patient’s concerns regarding the procedure.
 The physical assessment having been completed, the patient is requested to have certain blood tests conducted before the actual surgical process can take place.

 The actual hair restoration process begins with the freezing of the donor area, which is usually the back of the scalp.
 The process of freezing the donor area and then harvesting live hair tissue from that area takes 20 to 25 minutes.
-The entire process is conducted under local anesthetic and is so comfortable that the patient remains awake during the entire procedure, conversing with the surgeon, watching television or reading a magazine.
+The entire process is conducted under local anesthetic and the patient remains awake during the entire procedure, conversing with the surgeon, watching television or reading a magazine.

 The rest of the procedure requires micro-surgical techniques to separate the harvested tissue into single follicles that can be easily transplanted into the desired areas.
 This process is performed by a highly skilled team using the latest in hair transplantation technology, ensuring that there is no loss of live tissue between the time of harvesting and transplantation.